tektoncd/cli/README.md

   * [Ubuntu PPA](https://launchpad.net/~tektoncd/+archive/ubuntu/cli/+packages)

-  If you are running on a latest Ubuntu or Debian you would be able to use our TektonCD CLI PPA :
+  If you are running on the latest Ubuntu or Debian, you would be able to use our TektonCD CLI PPA:

   ```shell
   sudo apt update;sudo apt install -y gnupg